Medical Terminology Daily - Est. 2012

 Click for a larger image

-Being a histologist, Rindfleisch describes the structure of this intervascular structure (the Vincula Aortæ) as containing connective and fibrofatty tissue with vascular structures, encased in adventitia, and all of them covered by the visceral pericardium (epicardium).
+Being a histologist, Rindfleisch describes the structure of this intervascular structure (the Vincula Aortæ) as containing connective and fibrofatty tissue with vascular structures, encased in adventitia, and all of them covered by the visceral pericardium (endocardium).
 The accompanying image, modified from the original by WC Roberts [12], shows how the ascending aorta and pulmonary trunk share their adventitia; the arrows point to the area where there is connective tissue.
 Rindfleisch posits that the constant movement of the vessels and pericardium slowly causes the pericardium to wrinkle and fill with fat causing a semilunar elevation 2 -3 cm superior to the root of the aorta.
 He says that these fatty pads are more evident in people over 40 years of age.

 It should be pointed out that Rindfleisch described the intervascular communication between the ascending aorta and pulmonary trunk, as a “clamp”, and also as “adhesions” or “ligaments”, and he named them “Vincula Aortæ”; but although he described the pericardial fatty fold caused by the movement of these structures, he did not name it.
 Later they were eponymically referred to as the “folds of Rindfleisch”.
 According to Netter [2] when more than one is present only the larger and usually most superior of these folds is so called.